jharwell/sierra/README.md

 to model the effects of radiation on robots.

-Alice is faced with the following heterogeneity matrix which she must deal with with in addition to theoretical and algorithmic issues in her algorithms of interest in order to answer her research queries:
+Alice is faced with the following heterogeneity matrix which she must deal with with to answer her research query, _in addition to the technical challenges of the AI elements themselves_:

 | Algorithm  | Can Run On? | Input Requirements? |
 |------------|-------------|---------------------|